 Stalls are conventional for a jet aircraft of this type, with a stall break that is not sharply defined, and does not result in the nose dropping.
-Instead, the stall is preceded by an easily identified low-frequency rumble that feels about the same regardless of landing gear or flap position.
-Wings-level stall speed ranges from 88 to 103 KIAS, depending on flap setting.
+Instead, the stall is preceded by an easily identified control mushiness and a low-frequency rumble that feels about the same regardless of landing gear or flap position.
+Wings-level stall speed ranges from 88 to 100 KIAS, depending on flap setting.
 The slow spool-up time of the engine (nominally 9-12 seconds from idle to full power) means that the stall recovery must be a finesse exercise.
 Rushing the process will almost always result in a secondary stall and a further loss of altitude.
 This is a very important concept to grasp, especially in the traffic pattern, and its why L-39 pilots-in-training should spend a lot of time doing stalls and exploring the lower edge of the speed envelope.
-The aircraft is almost impossible to spin.
+The airplane is almost impossible to spin.

 For pilots who want to have some serious fun in their L-39s, formation flying offers a chance to really enjoy the handling characteristics of the airplane.
 Since there are a lot of these airplanes out there, the chances of finding a formation partner based nearby are pretty high.
 As with all other aspects of high-performance flying, a thorough knowledge of the airplane and its limitations is imperative in order to fly formation well (and safely) in the L-39.
 The slow engine response time dictates a higher level of pilot anticipation and experience than in some other jets, but this is certainly well within the capabilities of a disciplined jet warbird pilot of average skill level.